3 Days in Yogyakarta – Itinerary Tailored by a Local (2024)

 What’s Special About Yogyakarta?

-Yogyakarta is administratively a Special Region but this is only because it’s a special city and place to begin with.
+Yogyakarta is administratively a Special Region which is because it’s a special city and place to begin with.

 It’s still a Sultanate ruled by the monarch Sultan Hamengkobuwono X.